 Schematic outline of the established experimental pipeline, inferring the proposed workflow.
 As indicated by the grey circle, our proposed workflow will start with an unbiased screening encompassing all gene products and will systematically reduce the number of critical candidates to manageable numbers for detailed follow-up studies.

 About Florian Grebien

 Since 2014 Florian Grebien leads an independent research team at the LBI-CR and is recipient of a prestigious ERC starting grant.
-He is an expert in the functional analysis of oncogenic pathways and as of March 2016 he has 24 PubMed based publications with an overall impact factor exceeding 250 and more than 1.100 citations.
-His google scholar profile lists an h-index of 16.
+He is an expert in the functional analysis of oncogenic pathways and as of March 2017 he has 28 PubMed based publications with more than 1.100 citations.
+His google scholar profile lists an h-index of 19.

 FG did his PhD jointly supervised by Ernst Müllner of the Medical University Vienna and Hartmut Beug of the Research Institute for Molecular Pathology (IMP).
 For his post-doctoral research he joined the team of Giulio Superti-Furga at the Research Center for Molecular Medicine (CeMM), Vienna.

 Please follow the link for a full CV of Florian Grebien.